Issue 36, 2025

 Abstract

-The sluggish de-solvation reaction kinetics of hydrated ions and undesired water electrolysis on the electrode/electrolyte interface are the main challenges that hinder the application prospect of aqueous supercapacitor.
-Interestingly, biological ion channels exhibit remarkable capabilities in facilitating the de-solvation and low-energy transport of hydrated ions, achieved through their size-limited confinement effects and electrostatic interactions.
-Inspired by such transit mechanism of ion channel, we propose an interesting strategy to facilitate rapid desolvation of electrode surface ions with low-energy transport, which utilized the aperture confinement effect and charge effect of biological ion channels to construct porous carbon electrodes.
-Concretely, we systematically revealed the relationship between the aperture size of the carbon electrode and ion migration rate, thereby obtaining the optimal channel radius (10 Å).
-To verify the modulation mechanism of the charge effect, four functional groups were decorated on the carbon-based electrode in sequence and determined that the -COOH group possessed the optimal effect on accelerating the ion migration kinetics and restricting parasitic reactions.
-This modification destabilized the hydration shell of potassium ions, decreasing their average coordination number (ACN) from 6.0 to 2.1 and enabling the establishment of a low-resistance ion transport pathway.
-Concurrently, it achieved a fourfold enhancement in potassium ion permeation while significantly inhibiting HER.
-This bioinspired approach provides a new paradigm for designing high-performance aqueous energy storage systems through rational control of ion transport behavior at molecular scales.
+The sluggish de-solvation reaction kinetics of hydrated ions and the occurrence of undesired water electrolysis on the electrode–electrolyte interface pose significant challenges to the practical deployment of aqueous supercapacitors.
+Interestingly, biological ion channels exhibit remarkable abilities to facilitate the de-solvation and low-energy transport of hydrated ions, and these are achieved through their size-limited confinement effects and electrostatic interactions.
+Inspired by such transit mechanisms of ion channels, we propose an interesting strategy to facilitate the rapid desolvation of electrode surface ions with low-energy transport.
+This strategy utilizes the aperture confinement effect and charge effect of biological ion channels to construct porous carbon electrodes.
+Concretely, we systematically reveal the relationship between the aperture size of the carbon electrode and ion migration rate, thereby obtaining the optimal channel radius (10 Å).
+To verify the modulation mechanism of the charge effect, four functional groups were sequentially incorporated into the carbon-based electrode, and it was determined that the –COOH group exhibited the optimal effect for accelerating the ion migration kinetics and restricting parasitic reactions.
+This modification destabilized the hydration shell of potassium ions, decreasing their average coordination number (ACN) from 6.0 to 2.1, thereby enabling the establishment of a low-resistance ion transport pathway.
+Concurrently, it achieved a fourfold enhancement in potassium ion permeation while significantly inhibiting the HER.
+This bio-inspired approach provides a new paradigm for designing high-performance aqueous energy storage systems through rational control of ion transport behavior on a molecular scale.

 Supplementary files